 Festivals are the summer playground for photographers.
 Our photo studio Lakeprod has just closed the 28th edition of the Caribana Festival in Nyon.

-Transcribing your concert or musical event in pictures is the best publicity you can give it.
-The colours, movements, emotions and crowds that mix together create a unique atmosphere, which the photo captures perfectly.
+Transcribing your concert or musical event in photos is the best publicity you can do for it.
+The colors, the movements, the emotions and the crowd that mix together create a unique atmosphere, which the photo captures marvelously.

-Easier to broadcast than aftermovie videos, your feedback on the event in photos is the right communication tool to highlight your festival or any other musical event.
-Today we present a selection of Lakeprod photos from the 28th edition of the Caribana Festival.
-Discover in pictures our feedback on the event and our main techniques.
+Easier to broadcast than aftermovie videos, your return on the event in photo is the right communication tool to highlight your festival or any other musical event.
+We propose you today a selection of Lakeprod photos from the 28th edition of the Caribana Festival.
+Discover in pictures our return on the event and our main techniques.

-In festivals, the movement is everywhere.
+In festivals, movement is everywhere.
 You have two possibilities: to freeze it or to highlight it.
 Whatever your ambition: be prepared.
-You won’t have time to do it twice.
+You won’t have time to go over it twice.
 Pre-adjust your camera, remove your cover and stay alert.

-Have composition ideas in mind, without necessarily looking for them stubbornly.
+Have some composition ideas in mind, without necessarily looking for them stubbornly.
 So many unexpected things happen at concerts that it is counterproductive to have too many ideas in your head.
 An important technical point: if you want to freeze the movement and have a sharp subject, reduce the pause time by increasing the shutter speed.
 If, on the other hand, you want to blur the subject and emphasize the movement, do the opposite.
-You can lower your shutter speed and you will capture motion blurred with pretty light trails.
-The energy that comes out of the concert will be reflected in the picture.
+You can lower your shutter speed and you will capture blurry motion with pretty light trails.
+The energy that comes out of the concert will look great in the picture.